ToGe3688/ioBroker.ai-toolbox/README.md

 #### Vision/Image Requests

-If you have enabled vision/image requests, you can use `Tools.$YourToolName.image_url` to set an image URL for the tool to analyze.
+If you have enabled vision/image requests, you can use `Tools.$YourToolName.image_url` to set an image URL or local file path for the tool to analyze.
 The image will be send when you set the state of the `Tools.$YourToolName.text_request` datapoint.
-Note: As the image gets converted to a base64 string you can also use a local file path that ioBroker can access.
+Note: As the image gets converted to a base64 string you can also use a local url or file path that ioBroker can access.

 ### Script Integration (`sendTo`)